Northumbria: Insular art

 The Irish monks who converted Northumbria to Christianity, and established monasteries such as Lindisfarne, brought a style of artistic and literary production.
 Eadfrith of Lindisfarne produced the Lindisfarne Gospels in an Insular style.

 The Irish monks brought with them an ancient Celtic decorative tradition of curvilinear forms of spirals, scrolls, and doubles curves.
-This style was integrated with the abstract ornamentation of the native pagan Anglo-Saxon metalwork tradition, characterized by its bright colouring and zoomorphic interlace patterns.
+This style was integrated with the abstract ornamentation of the native pagan Anglo-Saxon metalwork tradition, characterised by its bright colouring and zoomorphic interlace patterns.

-Insular art, rich in symbolism and meaning, is characterized by its concern for geometric design rather than naturalistic representation, love of flat areas of colour, and use of complicated interlace patterns.
+Insular art, rich in symbolism and meaning, is characterised by its concern for geometric design rather than naturalistic representation, love of flat areas of colour, and use of complicated interlace patterns.
 All of these elements appear in the Lindisfarne Gospels (early eighth century).
 The Insular style was eventually imported to the European continent, exercising great influence on the art of the Carolingian empire.

 Usage of the Insular style was not limited to manuscript production and metalwork.
-It can be seen in and sculpture, such as the Ruthwell Cross and Bewcastle Cross.
+It can be seen in sculpture, such as the Ruthwell Cross and Bewcastle Cross.
 The devastating Viking raid on Lindisfarne in 793 marked the beginning of a century of Viking invasions that severely limited the production and survival of Anglo-Saxon material culture.
-It heralded the end of Northumbria's position as a centre of influence, although in the years immediately following visually rich works like the Easby Cross were still being produced.
+It heralded the end of Northumbria's position as a centre of influence, although in the years immediately following, visually rich works like the Easby Cross were still being produced.